Kamran-Afzali/Kamran-Afzali.github.io/_posts/EthicsOfPM.md

 **Participant Safety and Support**

 - A significant portion of discussions revolves around public and patient involvement (PPI) in study design and the development of comprehensible materials.
-This involvement helps mitigate concerns about participant burden and frustration with the technology.
+This involvement helps address concerns about participant burden and frustration with the technology.
 Amendments to recruitment protocols are often requested to reduce participant pressure and ensure voluntary participation.
-Safety measures for control groups and sensitive populations are critically examined, with well-considered arrangements required.
+Safety measures for control groups and sensitive populations, with well-considered arrangements, are required.
 Clear and user-friendly instructions for technology usage are essential, and studies involving high-risk devices must undergo safety checks before approval.

 **Conflict of Interest**